facebook/react-native-website/website/versioned_docs/version-0.70/hermes.md

 <img width={300} height={300} className="hermes-logo" src="/docs/assets/HermesLogo.svg" />
 </a>

 [Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for React Native.
-For many apps, enabling Hermes will result in improved start-up time, decreased memory usage, and smaller app size.
+For many apps, using Hermes will result in improved start-up time, decreased memory usage, and smaller app size when compared to JavaScriptCore.
-Hermes is now the default engine and no additional configuration is required to enable it.
+Hermes is used by default by React Native and no additional configuration is required to enable it.

 ## Bundled Hermes